Being stretched beyond expected

 Bee Line will be even better than it was before.
 It will still provide top-notch services but with a bigger heart and desire to give back to this community that was so gracious to support us and continue utilizing the services we have been able to provide during this process.

-Keep your eyes open for our grand reopening soon to come.
-We are aiming for the first week in July.
-Thank you so much to all our friends, family and community members that have been a part of this restoration process!
+Thank you so much to all our friends, family and community members that have been a part of our restoration process!